 Yucatan Peninsula is the perfect self-drive travel destination and also our travel was a self-drive Yucatan adventure.
 According to our experiences, we set up the best Yucatan travel itinerary for 2 weeks self-drive exploration.

 Best Yucatan travel itinerary – 2 weeks self-drive roadtrip

 Every adventure starts as soon as leaving home and this goes true for this Yucatan travel itinerary too.
 Most common is that you will start with your 2 weeks self-drive Yucatan travel itinerary with landing in Cancun.

 I would suggest you leave Cancun for the end of your Yucatan travel itinerary and head directly to a small fishing town Puerto Morelos, which is just 25 kilometers from Cancun International airport.
 We enjoyed Puerto Morelos a lot, as it was not too touristy, but still not too quiet.

-Enjoy your time for relaxation, overcoming jet-lag and swimming.
+Enjoy your time for relaxation, overcoming jet-lag and swimming, before your roadtrip starts.

 If you are into diving or snorkeling, Puerto Morelos is the perfect place to be.
 A 10 minute boat drive will take you to the world second largest coral reef.

 In the afternoon đcontinue your self-drive Yucatan travel to the Playa Del Carmen, which is only a half hour drive by car.